uxdxdev/uxdxdev.github.io/content/blog/staff-plus-engineering-initiatives/index.md

 Excellence

-- Technology Radar: Maintain a technology radar to stay updated on emerging technologies relevant to the organization and recommend adoption strategies when appropriate.
+- Technology Radar: Maintain a technology radar to stay updated on emerging technologies relevant to the organisation and recommend adoption strategies when appropriate.
 - Security Awareness Programs: Establish and promote security awareness programs, including training sessions and resources, to ensure that security is a top priority throughout the development process.
 - Metrics Definition: Work with product managers and data analysts to define and implement key performance indicators (KPIs) focused on product excellence and customer satisfaction.
 - Innovation Forums: Organize forums or hackathons to encourage engineers to explore and experiment with new technologies and ideas, fostering a culture of innovation.

 Community

-- External Contributions: Encourage and support engineers to contribute to open-source projects and industry forums, showcasing the organization's expertise.
+- External Contributions: Encourage and support engineers to contribute to open-source projects and industry forums, showcasing the organisation's expertise.
 - Internal Knowledge Sharing: Establish a platform or forum for internal knowledge sharing, allowing engineers to present their work and insights to colleagues.
 - University Partnerships: Develop relationships with universities and academic institutions to create internship programs or collaborative research projects, attracting top-tier talent.
 - Conference Participation: Facilitate engineers' attendance at relevant conferences and events, and encourage them to submit papers or presentations to share their expertise with the wider community.

 Diversity and Inclusion

-- Diversity Initiatives: Advocate for and participate in diversity and inclusion initiatives within the organization, including diversity hiring programs and mentorship programs for underrepresented groups in tech.
+- Diversity Initiatives: Advocate for and participate in diversity and inclusion initiatives within the organisation, including diversity hiring programs and mentorship programs for underrepresented groups in tech.
 - Training and Awareness: Organize diversity and inclusion training sessions, workshops, or seminars to promote awareness and understanding among team members.
 - Inclusive Design: Promote the importance of inclusive design practices to ensure that products and services are accessible to users of all backgrounds and abilities.